 Military Retest Policy

 DANTES does not pay the exam fee for a previously funded CLEP exam.
-As of October 17, 2014, Military members who retake an exam previously funded by DANTES, need to wait three months and pay the $80 exam fee in addition to the administrative fee required by the test center (unless the test center is on base or base-sponsored).
+Military members who retake an exam previously funded by DANTES, need to wait three months and pay the $89 exam fee in addition to the administrative fee required by the test center (unless the test center is on base or base-sponsored).